ozzyDev27/oztils/readme.md

 ### invert
 Takes a single input (preferrably a string, but can be anything) and returns what it is reversed.
 For example, "Hello" would return "olleH".
+### removeStart
+removeStart is a universal version function, meaning that it will work in both Python 2.X and Python 3.X.
+For example, removeStart("www.","www.ozzy.fun") would return "ozzy.fun".